👋 Year End Sale!

 When it comes to threat modeling for web applications, it is essential to identify the system boundaries, including the input/output of the system, data flows, and trust boundaries.
 Additionally, you need to assess potential attack vectors, such as injection attacks, cross-site scripting, cross-site request forgery, and unauthorized access.
 Proper risk assessment is crucial to identify and prioritize potential threats, which are then addressed during the development process.

-11. Explain how you would prioritize threats based on risk assessment.
+11. Explain how you would prioritize threats based on risk assessment?

 Prioritizing threats based on risk assessment involves considering the likelihood and impact of a threat occurring.
 Security professionals need to identify potential threats, estimate the probability of occurrence, and determine the impact of the threat.
 They can prioritize countermeasures to mitigate or eliminate the risk based on the likelihood and impact.